jpribeiro98/movies-api-springboot/README.md

 ### 4. Add a New Movie
 - **POST** /api/movies
-- Adds a new movie to the database.
+- Adds a new movie to the database and returns the created movie.

 Example:
 - **POST** ``http://localhost:8080/api/movies``